Paco Gento: Club career

 Gento debuted in the Primera División with Racing Santander in the 1952–53 season.
 He was still playing mostly for the B team at Santander when a flu virus saw him promoted to the first team ahead of a home game against Real Madrid.
 Such was his performance in the match, that Madrid signed him three days later.

 La Galerna del Cantábrico (The Gale of the Cantabrian Sea), as he was known, played outside left and was noted for his exceptional pace, his skills with the ball and his scoring prowess from the midfield position.
 In 1967, following Alfredo Di Stéfano's departure and Ferenc Puskás's retirement, he became the captain of a young side, known in Spain as Ye-yé, because of the popularity of The Beatles at that time.

 Gento did not score in his first season and was under pressure from club president Santiago Bernabéu.
 The president was won over by Di Stéfano's argument "he is quick and hits the ball like a cannon.
 That can't be learned, it's innate.
 We can teach him the rest".

-Among other honors, Gento won the European Cup a record six times with Real Madrid between 1955 and 1966, being the only Madrid player to figure in all of the wins.
+Among other honors, Gento won the European Cup a record six times with Real Madrid between 1955 and 1966 being the only Madrid player to figure in all of the wins (a record since equalled by Nacho, Luka Modrić and Dani Carvajal).
 He contributed with 31 goals in 88 European Cup career matches.

 Gento played in eight European Cup finals, with a 6–2 record, and he also appeared in a ninth European final appearance in the 1970–1971 Cup Winners' Cup final that Real Madrid lost to Chelsea.
 He holds this record jointly with Milan's Paolo Maldini, who has an inferior 5–3 record.
-Gento's legendary Real Madrid teammate, Alfredo Di Stéfano's 5–2 record comes third.

-Domestically, Gento collected 12 La Liga titles during his time with Madrid.
+Gento's legendary Real Madrid teammate, Alfredo Di Stéfano's 5–2 record comes third.Domestically, Gento collected 12 La Liga titles during his time with Madrid.
 He scored 128 times in 428 league appearances for the club, a strong return for a winger, especially as he was often providing goals for teammates Di Stéfano and Puskás.
 He won 23 trophies for the club, which remained an outright record until equalled by Marcelo days before Gento's death.

 After he retired from football in 1971, he coached various lower-league teams, such as Castilla, Castellón, Palencia, and Granada.
 In 1978–79, he led Palencia to promotion to the Segunda División for the first time in their history.
 He later took up a role as an ambassador for Real Madrid throughout Europe, alongside Di Stéfano.
 After Di Stéfano died in 2014, Gento became the honorary president of the club.